-Your certificates for examinations taken in the June 2014 series will be sent to your school/college by 31 October 2014.
+Certificates for examinations taken in the January 2015 series will be sent to your school/college by 31 May.
 Please check with your Exams Officer for the exact dates they will be available to you.

 My name is spelt incorrectly on my certificate.
 Can I have a new one?